jkdubr/Mapito/README.md

 After setting up basic information is send to your mail.
 Your new Mapito login is your email, password is your email.

 ### Enjoy map portal
-If your account is set up correctly, go to admin page and disable Mapito setup.
+If your account is set up correctly, go to admin page and disable Mapito setup page.
 Enjoy map portal.

-If you cannot login into Mapito admin page or have an error in database connection you can go again to setup page /install/settings.php and set up again.
+If you cannot login into Mapito admin page or have an error in database connection you can go again to setup page /install/settings.php and set up Mapito again.

 <screen example>